We’re so excited about our Pinterest Keyword Planning Guide — our free gift to you!

 - Adjust your board names to be more search-friendly.

-Are you ready to dive into your Pinterest keyword strategy for 2021?
+Are you ready to dive into your Pinterest keyword strategy for this year?
 If so, go grab your free Pinterest Planning Keyword Guide download.

 We hope this helps you to have your very best year of Pinterest Marketing yet!